From (not from its edited [on this blog] headline) foxnews.com

 At age 12, Haley began helping with the bookkeeping in her mother's ladies' clothing shop, Exotica International.[19]
 In 1989, Haley graduated from Orangeburg Preparatory Schools.[20]
 She graduated from Clemson University[21] with a bachelor's degree in accounting.[22]

-After graduating from Clemson University, Haley worked for FCR Corporation, waste management and recycling company, before joining her family's clothing business.
+After graduating from Clemson University, Haley worked for FCR Corporation, a waste management and recycling company, before joining her family's clothing business.
 She later became Exotica International's controller[23] and chief financial officer.[24] ...

 In 2004, Haley ran for the South Carolina House of Representatives to represent District 87 in Lexington County.
-She challenged incumbent state Representative Larry Koon [seein the Republican primary—the longest-serving legislator in the South Carolina Statehouse.
+She challenged incumbent state Representative Larry Koon [see] in the Republican primary—the longest-serving legislator in the South Carolina Statehouse.
 Her platform included property tax relief and education reform.[29] ...

 "Something Doesn't Smell Right," The Washington Post.